Director Cheatle Resigns And State Police Testimony

 I do not know, sir.

-I my understanding is that there was a very concerted effort at that point to actively search and locate him and dispel that suspicion.
+My understanding is that there was a very concerted effort at that point to actively search and locate him and dispel that suspicion.

-I don't know if you call it the site plan, but from the Secret Service has not been given to you.
+You mentioned that you have asked for not received, I don't know if you call it the site plan, but from the Secret Service has not been given to you.

 Has there been anything else that you've asked for in the course of your investigation that's been denied or made inaccessible to you other than the site plan?

-Again, I I want to be clear.
+Again, I want to be clear.

-Um no, I'm not aware of anything else that we've asked for, and we have not been denied.
+No, I'm not aware of anything else that we've asked for, and we have not been denied.

-I I just believe we haven't received it yet.
+I just believe we haven't received it yet.

-Yeah, we never get denied stuff, we just never get it.
+Yeah, we never get denied stuff.

 Thank you, Chairman.

-Um it's regrettable that some of our federal colleagues are not at the table with you today.
+It's regrettable that some of our federal colleagues are not at the table with you today.

 It was only 10 days ago.

-We're probably only in the infancy uh of that investigation of our oversight responsibilities, but you've provided us a lot.
+We're probably only in the infancy of that investigation of our oversight responsibilities, but you've provided us a lot.

-Um I want to use the remainder of my time to look forward.
+I want to use the remainder of my time to look forward.

-Um what are you gonna do?
+What are you going to do?

 The Pennsylvania State Police maintains the Pennsylvania Criminal Intelligence Center.

-We're always trying to lean forward and glean as much criminal intelligence as we can, not only uh generated within the ranks of the Pennsylvania State Police, but our local partners, our county partners, and then through task force uh collaborations that we have with multiple federal agencies.
+We're always trying to lean forward and glean as much criminal intelligence as we can, not only generated within the ranks of the Pennsylvania State Police, but our local partners, our county partners, and then through task force collaborations that we have with multiple federal agencies.

-Uh I can tell you that we will not back away from the Secret Service.
+I can tell you that we will not back away from the Secret Service.

-Uh we will lean forward to support them, and all of the resources of the Pennsylvania State Police will be brought to bear to keep Pennsylvanians and those visiting the Commonwealth safe.
+We will lean forward to support them, and all of the resources of the Pennsylvania State Police will be brought to bear to keep Pennsylvanians and those visiting the Commonwealth safe.

 Have you considered communications specifically?

-Quick uh announcement, guys.
+Quick announcement, guys.

 I want you to go on Twitter.

-It says, Who would you like to see on the podcast next?
+It says, who would you like to see on the podcast next?

 Obviously, Myron Gaines and Exodia.

-So I want you guys to go like this post right now on on X. And I want us to ratio everybody.
+So I want you guys to go like this post right now on X. And I want us to ratio everybody.

-This is, I think, like an ad or some shit like that.
+Okay, this is, I think, like an ad or some shit like that.

 This is like weird ads.